-What are the Porter’s Five Forces?
+What is the Porter’s Five Forces Template?

-- Threat of substitute products/services.
 When close substitute products exist in a market, it increases the likelihood of customers switching to alternative products in response to price increases.

 Why is Porter's Five Forces analysis important?

 Porter’s Five Forces forces model is helpful when analyzing a business because:

 It determines the factors affecting profitability.
 Completing the Porter’s Five Forces Template helps understand the specific factors hindering growth or profitability and find new competitive advantages.